Office Furniture and Equipment

 Legislative Assembly Visual Identity

 The Legislative Assembly’s visual identity combines two iconic symbols – a graphic representation of St. Edward’s Crown, the top element of our provincial mace, and the dome shape of our Parliament Buildings.
-The Legislative Assembly received the required permission from Her Majesty Queen Elizabeth II, Queen of Canada, to use St. Edward’s Crown.
 The design also integrates a distinctive dome teal colour and cool grey tones, reflective of the domes of the Parliament Buildings and the granite blocks used in their construction.

 The development of this unique visual identity also provides a distinction between the Legislative Assembly and the executive branch of government, which typically uses the provincial coat of arms as an official identifier.

-Guidelines to assist new and returning Members move to the new visual identity are available on the Assembly’s Intranet by clicking here.
-Additional templates for letterhead, certificates, and other documents will be made available.
+Guidelines to assist new and returning Members use of the Legislative Assembly’s visual identity are available on the Client Care Portal.